(Updated June 15, 2023)

 Working the angles

+Hernandez became one of the National League’s top relievers, helping the Pirates win four division titles in a five-year span, and was especially effective against the Cardinals.
 In 1972, he was 5-0 with a 1.67 ERA and 14 saves, including four versus the Cardinals.
 In 1974, he was 2-0 with a 1.88 ERA against them.

-Regarding his success with the Pirates, Hernandez told the Pittsburgh Press, “I do it with a bunch of garbage.”
+Regarding his success with the Pirates, Hernandez told The Pittsburgh Press, “I do it with a bunch of garbage.”

 Said Phillies manager Frank Lucchesi: “His motion has a lot to do with it.
 It’s very deceptive.”